brijesh-py/echosync/service.md

-To run your file sharing app as a service on Linux, you can create a systemd service. systemd is a system and service manager for Linux, and it provides a straightforward way to manage services.
+To run EchoSync app as a service on Linux, you can create a systemd service. systemd is a system and service manager for Linux, and it provides a straightforward way to manage services.
 Here's an example of how you can create a systemd service for your Python file sharing app.

 1. Create a new service file.
 Open a terminal and run: